fmidev/aviation-message-archiver/src/doc/README.md

 ##### StationIcaoCodeReplacer

-Replace all occurrences of regular expression pattern in station ICAO code with provided replacement.
+Replace all occurrences of regular expression pattern in the station ICAO code with the provided replacement.

 * **name:**
   [StationIcaoCodeReplacer](src/main/java/fi/fmi/avi/archiver/message/populator/StationIcaoCodeReplacer.java)